kennethbunker/kennethbunker.github.io/index.md

+toc: true
+toc_sticky: true

 ## Hello world!

 I am a political consultant, an academic, and a columnist.
-I run two organizations that provide discrete, reliable solutions to investors, stakeholders and politicians worldwide: contact me personally for more information.
+I contribute to two organizations that provide discrete, reliable solutions to investors, stakeholders and politicians worldwide: contact me personally for more information.
 I also regularly participate as a current affairs television, radio and newspaper commentator (see sidebar).

 ---